About Online Classes

 How do I get started?

 Prior to registering for any distance education course, each student should make sure that this method of instruction fits his or her learning style.
 Some people learn best by interacting face to face with the instructor and other students.
 To be successful in distance education courses, an online student should be self-motivated and be able to work well independently.
-New students should meet with an advisor in the Advising and Retention Center.
-A returning student will meet with his or her academic advisor.
+Students should meet with an advisor in the One-Stop Enrollment and Success Center.
 Once students are registered for an online class, they should complete the Distance Education Blackboard Orientation and the Before You Begin Checklist.

 How do the courses work?

-All online, hybrid, and web-enhanced classes use Blackboard.
+Online, blended, and most on-campus classes use Blackboard.
 If you have not done so already, complete the Distance Education Blackboard Orientation and review the other orientation documents.
-The orientation will explain how courses work and explain concepts such as announcements, discussion boards, assignments, assessments, etc.
+The orientation will explain how courses work and explain concepts such as announcements, discussion boards, assignments, assessments, etc

 How much work is there in a typical course?